 This evolutionary history also makes it understandable that between ZB IV and ZB V the same genera but represented by vicariant species are often present, for example sclerophyllous Quercus species in California and the leather-leaved evergreen Quercus virginiana in southeastern North America (ZB V).
 In Australia, the leather-leaved Eucalyptus species of ZB IV in SW and S Australia differ little from those in the summer rainfall area of ZB V of the east coast.
 There, as in the west, a rich Proteaceae vegetation is also found on dry calcareous soils, only the species are different.
 Also, the occurrence of the fossil "terra rossa" soils in the Mediterranean area becomes understandable.
 In these one finds relics of the tropical soil fauna, which at greater depths does not feel the summer drought.
 The rest of the fauna of ZB IV confirms the remarks made with regard to the vegetation (contributions in Castri & Mooney 1973).

-As Axelrod points out, the fossil record in North Africa also points to a similar history of Mediterranean vegetation.
+As Axelrod emphasises, the fossil record in North Africa also points to a similar history of Mediterranean vegetation.
 However, the conditions in Europe are more complicated.
 Since the postglacial period, the climate of Western Europe has been determined by the warm Gulf Stream.

 The cold Canary Current (► Fig. F-2) only makes itself felt south of this archipelago as far as Senegal (fog coast).
 The ZB IV extends from the west along the coasts of the Mediterranean Sea, due to the extensive coastlines, far to the east.

 The last ice ages had a particularly negative effect in Europe and practically destroyed the flora.
 Remnants did not migrate again from the few refugia until the postglacial period.
 The flora remained poor, so that continuous fossil records from the Tertiary to the present, as in California, are lacking.
-But the prevailing view is that the history of ZB IV was essentially similar everywhere, and that a climate corresponding to ZB IV with zonal hardleaf vegetation did not yet exist in Tertiary times, but hardleaf species did on dry local biotopes.
+But the prevailing view is that the history of ZB IV was essentially similar everywhere, and that a climate corresponding to ZB IV with zonal sclerophyllic vegetation did not yet exist in Tertiary times, although the hardleaf species did on dry local habitats.

 3 The Mediterranean area

-The climate conditions in this zone are shown in the diagrams (► Fig. G-2).
-In winter the cyclones bring rain, while in summer the Azores high causes hot and dry summers.
-Since the Mediterranean area is one of the oldest cultivated countries, the zonal vegetation had to give way to crops.
+The climatic conditions in this zone are shown in the diagrams (► Fig. G-2).
+In winter the cyclones bring rain, while in summer the Azores high-pressure causes hot and dry summers.
+Since the Mediterranean area is one of the oldest cultural regions, the zonal vegetation had to give way to cultivated crops on most sites.

-Nevertheless, there can be no doubt that the zonal vegetation was a hardwood evergreen forest with Quercus ilex (► Fig. G-8).
+Nevertheless, there can be no doubt that the zonal vegetation was an evergreen sclerophyllous forest with Quercus ilex (► Fig. G-8).

 Based on small remnants, the following information can be given about the original forests: